Nigecat/Plexi/README.md

 A general purpose fun/moderation discord bot
 Run `npm install` in src to install dependencies
-Run `npm start` in src to start the bot - make sure to create src/data/auth.json and format it like: `{ "auth": "TOKEN" }`
+Run `npm start` in src to start the bot - make sure to create src/data/auth.json and format it like:
+`{ "auth": "TOKEN", "topggapikey" APIKEY }`

 ![](https://github.com/Nigecat/Plexi/blob/master/logo.png)